Rostyslav Valikhnovski: Early life and education

-In 1990, he graduated with honors from school number 1 in the city of Turiisk in Volyn oblast and entered the Ternopil National Medical University, the Faculty of General Medicine, which he graduated with honors.
-After graduating from the university he studied in Canada.
+In 1990, he graduated with honors from school number 1 in the city of Turiisk in Volyn Oblast and entered the Ternopil National Medical University, the Faculty of General Medicine, from which he graduated with honors.
+After graduating he studied in Canada.
 From 1997 to 1998, he passed an internship in general surgery at the National Institute of Surgery and Transplantology named after A. Shalimov.
 From 2005 to 2006, he studied at the Institute of General and Emergency Surgery of the Academy of Medical Sciences of Ukraine in Kharkiv.

-In 2006, he defended his Ph.D. on the topic: "Substantiation of the surgical/microsurgical method for treatment of various alopecia types" and received the scientific degree of Candidate of Medical Sciences (Surgery).
+In 2006, he defended his PhD on the topic: "Substantiation of the surgical/microsurgical method for treatment of various alopecia types" and received the scientific degree of Candidate of Medical Sciences (Surgery).

-Valikhnovski trained in Intensive Care in Ottawa Civic Hospital (Canada), as well as in Plastic and Reconstructive Surgery at the HFI Clinic in Toronto (Canada).
+Valikhnovski trained in intensive care in Ottawa Civic Hospital (Canada), as well as in plastic and reconstructive surgery at the HFI Clinic in Toronto, Canada.

 Career

 In 1998, Rostyslav Valikhnovski founded the medical clinic "Valikhnovski Surgery Institute".

 In 2004, Valikhnovski was selected to the team of doctors who saved Viktor Yushchenko after he was poisoned with dioxin, after which Rostyslav became the president's personal doctor.

 From 2008 to 2010, he served as Deputy Head of the State Administration of the President of Ukraine.

 From 2010 to 2012 he headed the Department of Emergency Medicine and the Creation and Implementation of the "112" emergency system of the Ministry of Emergencies of Ukraine.

 Since 2012, Rostyslav managed the medical holding Valikhnovski M.D.